smgutstein/DNN_Expts/make_datasets/README.txt

 suffixes: a,b

 spc is a comma separated list of the number of samples per class in each new training set. suffixes is a comma separated list of the suffixes to be added to each training set's name, in order to differentiate them.

+Create dataset loaders:

+python make_cifar_subsets_batch.py

+Currently, this file expects input to specify where the datasets it's creating loaders for will be found.
+But all the defaults are set for the CIFAR100 living/non-living tfer expts